 “We get to be part of this big mission to revive traditional culture.
 And also, for me, as a Falun Gong practitioner, I get to tell people through my art the truth about what’s happening in China,” Shen Yun percussionist Alice Liu previously told The Epoch Times.

-“Let’s be clear about what’s really going on here: we are a religious group embarked on an endeavor that is rooted in our faith,” Chen said.
+“Let’s be clear about what’s really going on here: We are a religious group embarked on an endeavor that is rooted in our faith,” Chen said.

-“We are a close-knit community who love what we do and are deeply fulfilled by a life of hard work and constant striving for spiritual growth, and yet the New York Times is attacking and demonizing us.
+“We are a close-knit community who love what we do and are deeply fulfilled by a life of hard work and constant striving for spiritual growth, and yet The New York Times is attacking and demonizing us.

 “Why?
 There is only one clear answer: Beijing considers our program, which showcases China before communism, as an existential threat.
 That is what’s really going on here.”

-For their articles, Hong and Rothfeld relied heavily on a small group of disgruntled former Shen Yun artists.
+For their earlier articles, Hong and Rothfeld relied heavily on a small group of disgruntled former Shen Yun artists.
 And the writers failed to disclose key information about their interviewees.

 “At least three of the six former Shen Yun performers photographed and quoted multiple times in the Times article have undisclosed ties to the Beijing Dance Academy (BDA)—a Chinese state-run organization, which is an instrument in the CCP’s global campaign against Shen Yun,” the FDIC report states.